Key Takeaways: RCS Chat

 What makes RCS Text particularly exciting for healthcare professionals?
 The answer lies in its ability to enhance patient communication and engagement.
 Google reports that with the added functionality and flexibility that an RCS message provides, 74% of people are more likely to engage!

 Think about that when considering other methods of communication, like email.
 We all know our inboxes are stuffed with email that we never get to or get lost.
-Google research shows that consumers are 35 times more likely to engage with RCS than with email.
-That presents a huge opportunity for meaningful connection with your patients.
+Google research shows that consumers are 35 times more likely to engage with RCS than with email, leading to significantly improved customer engagement, customer loyalty, and customer experience.

 Imagine being able to send appointment reminders that include multimedia content such as videos explaining pre-visit instructions or high-res images showing prescription labels.
 RCS Text brings an entirely new level of interactivity and engagement to your patient conversations.